Defragmenting the Guaranteed Messaging Spool

 Threshold-Based Defragmentation

-Once enabled, threshold-based defragmentation runs are triggered by all of the following three criteria being true:
+Once enabled, threshold-based defragmentation operations are triggered by all of the following three criteria being true:

-• A minimum amount of time has passed since the previous defragmentation run (regardless of its trigger).
+- A minimum amount of time has passed since the previous defragmentation (regardless of its trigger).

-To configure the percentage of fragmentation that will trigger a defragmentation run, enter the following commands:
+To configure the percentage of fragmentation that triggers defragmentation, enter the following commands:

 Where: